zsb87/zsb87.github.io/publication.md

 [An iterative dimensionality-scaling system for real-time health monitoring applications][5].
-H. Kalantarian, M. Sarrafzadeh, **S. Zhang**, and N. Alshurafa. *2016 IEEE International Conference on Healthcare Informatics (ICHI)*
+H. Kalantarian, M. Sarrafzadeh, **S. Zhang**, and N. Alshurafa. *2016 IEEE International Conference on Healthcare Informatics (ICHI).*

 <sub><sup>**Highlight:** Wearable health-monitoring systems must achieve a balance between the often opposing goals of hardware overhead and classification accuracy.
 Prior works have presented various approaches to dynamically scale the accuracy of these systems as a function of available resources.
 In this paper, we present a framework which retroactively improves the accuracy of prior estimates when resources become available, using a novel global cost minimization function.
 We benchmark our algorithm on an audio-based nutrition monitoring dataset.
 Results confirm the efficacy of our technique.</sup></sub>

 [Machine learning algorithms applied to detect feeding gestures][4].
 **S. Zhang**, R. Alharbi, W. Stogin, K. Moran, AF.
-Pfammatter, B. Spring, and N. Alshurafa. *The Obesity Society 2016*
+Pfammatter, B. Spring, and N. Alshurafa. *The Obesity Society 2016.*